-Hashim Bhatti BA(Hons), MA, GDL, LPC, LLM – Acting Chairman
+Hashim Bhatti BA(Hons), MA, GDL, LPC, LL.M – National Chairman UK & Overseas

-Hashim has a background in corporate law with a Masters in Economics, Politics, Philosophy and Law alongside a degree in Politics with International Relations.
+Hashim is an award winning (ex) councillor, serial entrepreneur and international advisor.
+He has a background in corporate law with a Masters in Economics, Politics, Philosophy and Law alongside a degree in Politics with International Relations.
 He is currently the CEO for several businesses in the property and tech sector having previously specialised in private equity and corporate finance.
 As an entrepreneur and a philanthropist he brings a wealth of expertise and experience to the CMF Board.

-Between May 2015 to May 2019, Hashim served as an elected Conservative Councillor for the Clewer North Ward in the Royal Borough of Windsor & Maidenhead.
-He was the first British Pakistani selected by the Conservative Party in Windsor for the local council elections and was one of the youngest Conservative candidates to win.
-He has previously worked as a political adviser to an influential peer in Parliament where his work has included strengthening bilateral relations.and scrutinising the Intellectual Property Bill.
+Between May 2015 to May 2019, Hashim served as an elected Conservative Councillor for the Clewer North Ward in the Royal Borough of Windsor & Maidenhead having overturned a seat held by opposition for over 20 years.
+He was the first British Pakistani selected by the Conservative Party in Windsor for the local council elections and at the time was one of the youngest councillors to be elected in the UK under 25.
+He has previously worked as a political adviser to an influential peer in Parliament where his work has included strengthening bilateral relations and scrutinising the Intellectual Property Bill.
 He has a keen interest in foreign policy relations having led several international delegations as a trusted adviser to governments and NGO’s.